owscork/dig-web-game/README.md

 <h2 align="center"> Web App w/ 3 Arcade Games Themed to Major Research Takeaways </h2>

 <p align="center">
-Programmed a website as an accessory to the research paper, an interactive experience for exploring the real-world consequences and situations that arise as a result of personalization algorithms
+<i> Programmed a website as an accessory to the research paper, an interactive experience for exploring the real-world consequences and situations that arise as a result of personalization algorithms </i>
   </p>